Nonlinear Thouless pumping: solitons and transport breakdown

 \paragraph{Solitons and transport breakdown.} Upon further increase of the initial wavepacket amplitude, at some threshold value $A_{\rm th}$ the average forward motion of the soliton becomes inhibited and small oscillations of a trapped soliton appear [Fig.~\ref{fig:one}(d)].
 This phenomenon resembles the dynamical localization in a periodically oscillating potential~\cite{DunKen}, which for solitons was predicted in~\cite{KCV,BisSal}.
 There are however two crucial differences indicating on distinct physics of the pumping breakdown.
 First, the dynamical localization is a linear phenomenon, and the nonlinearity is usually an obstacle for its observation~\cite{BKS} while trapping shown in Fig.~\ref{fig:one}(d) is a purely nonlinear effect disappearing below threshold amplitude $A_{\rm th}$, that is illustrated in Fig.~\ref{fig:one}(e) for different choices of the lattice parameters.
 Second, the dynamical localization occurs at a discrete set of frequencies, while the present effect is obtained at all frequencies $\nu$ that guarantee adiabatic variation of the potential.
 To explain breakdown of pumping we recall, that when soliton forms, its expansion via Wannier functions necessarily involves contributions from the upper bands~\cite{KonSal}.
 Moreover, the larger the nonlinearity the smaller the relative effective depth of the periodic potential, i.e., a larger number of bands are excited.
 Formation of a soliton from an input pulse occurs over short times, as compared to the long-time adiabatic evolution.
 Hence, the pulse dynamics can be viewed as a motion of a matter soliton.
 If the amplitude of the initial pulse is large enough to create a soliton, but not enough to induce the decay of the initial pulse into several solitons~\cite{Satsuma}, the motion of the created soliton can be described using the perturbation theory.
-To this end we consider the renormalized order parameter $\Phi=(\Psi/A)e^{-i(p_1+p_2)t/2}$, where $A=\sup_x\Psi_{\rm ini}(x) $ is the amplitude of the initial wavepacket (it is approximately equal to the amplitude $A$ of $\Psi_{\rm ini}$ used in our simulations of the solitonic regime).
-For sufficiently large $A$, ensuring that $\epsilon=p_1/(2A^2)\ll 1$, the equation for $\Phi$ acquires the form of the perturbed NLSE